pitastrudl/wekanwiki/IRC-FAQ.md

 and Galaxy Note 3 (Android 5.0; SM-N9005 Build/LRX21V)
 I can open boards, lists and cards both in mobile mode and desktop mode that is selected from browser menu.
-Please update your Wekan with `sudo snap refresh`
+Please update your Wekan with `sudo snap refresh` - also check that if you use `https` in Wekan, you also set it in root-url, like:
+`sudo snap set wekan root-url='https://wekan.example.com'`

 ### Q: Wekan on mobile webbrowser?